 If you have supernatural powers, you might be able to move it.
 Try pressing it with your finger.

 Ryusenji Temple also has a water lily pond.
-The Dragonfly Pond Marsh is located a little way up from the parking lot.
-It was the flowering season, and many white water lilies were in bloom.
-They were pretty and somewhat mystical.
+The Tomboike Wetland is located a little way up from the parking lot.
+It was just the time of year for the water lilies to bloom, and there were many white water lilies in full bloom.
+It was both pretty and somewhat mystical.

-Beautiful, deep blue hydrangea.
+Beautiful, deep blue hydrangeas.
 Hydrangeas are often thought of as pale colors, but these hydrangeas are a deep blue.

 Dragon God's Pine

-This is the main hall, located at the back of the worship hall.
-The principal image is the Supreme Sutra King Bodhisattva.
+This is the main hall, located at the Oku of the worship hall.
+The principal image is the Supreme Sutra King Great Bodhisattva.
 It is open to the public once a year on the first day of the horse month in February.

-In addition to the ones we have introduced, there is also Kishimojin shrine and many Jizo statues.
+In addition to the places we have introduced, there is also Kishimojin enshrined here and many Jizo statues.

-There's plenty to see, including the mysterious Ryuo Pond and torii gates, as well as cute stone statues, so be sure to check it out!
+There are plenty of things to see, including the mysterious Ryuo Pond and torii gate, as well as cute stone statues, so be sure to check it out!

 TEL: 086-295-0130